Coronavirus Job Retention Scheme online portal now open

 What is the Coronavirus Job Retention Scheme and who is eligible?

-Type of business: All UK employers with a PAYE scheme, if employees have to be laid off and meet the eligibility rules; also applies to the public sector, Local Authorities and charities.
+Type of business: All UK employers with a PAYE scheme, and which meet the eligibility rules; also applies to the public sector, Local Authorities and charities.

 Before you start your claim, you will need to: